GabrielaSaboia/calculator_js/README.md

 of code being written.
 The child class inherits all fields and methods of the parent class, in addition to implementing it's own.

+In the following class definition, Calculation inherits Squares' constructor and initializes the properties a, and op from the Squares class.

+const Squares = require('./Squares');

+class Calculation extends Squares{
+//the constructor is the first method called after instantiation
+// and usually sets the properties of the object constructor(a, b, op){
+//"this" is the internal reference of the object to
+// access its methods and properties super(a,op);
+this.b = b;
+}
+//get results is a method so that it can return back the results
+// of the calculation
+GetResults() {
+return this.op(this.a, this.b)
+}
+}

+module.exports = Calculation;

 **Polymorphism**